One Model Blog

 While the terms "analytics," "reports," and "business intelligence" are sometimes used interchangeably, they are not synonymous.
 Analytics involves the systematic analysis of data to uncover meaningful patterns and insights, whereas reports refer to structured presentations of data in a summarised format.
 On the other hand, business intelligence encompasses a broader scope, including the collection, analysis, and interpretation of data to support strategic decision-making.

-With people analytics, you can gain a more holistic understanding of your workforce and make data-driven decisions tailored to HR needs.
+With People Analytics, you can gain a more holistic understanding of your workforce and make data-driven decisions tailored to HR needs.

 What Does People Analytics Involve?